khronokernel/What-s-new-in-macOS-Catalina/README.md

 * AMDRadeonX5100HWLibs.kext
 * AMDRadeonX5400HWLibs.kext
 * AMDRadeonX5700HWLibs.kext
 When taking a deeper look into these kexts, they show us that the code is only partially there requiring a master kext to handle them like an AMDRadeonX6000HWServices.kext.
-What early Polaris/Vega drivers have shown us before is that we might be waiting until either the end of this year/early next before we get support for Navi.
+What early Polaris/Vega drivers have shown us before is that we might be waiting until either the end of this year or early next before we get support for Navi.
 At that point, we might be seeing Navi 20 which might finally come around to beat the pure compute champ that is Vega 20(Radeon VII)

 **Be diligent on what you run**